Unfortunately there will be no internships this year, as there will be no Mindcamp Canada in 2020 due to COVID-19. Check back in 2021!

-- help presenters with their sessions: ensure they have supplies, help them set up and greet participants, assist during sessions as needed, help clean up after
+- help presenters with their sessions: bring supplies, help set up and greet participants, assist during sessions as needed, help clean up after

 - general ingenuity and problem-solving when things go wrong